ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 ###### Page migration example

-Below is an example how to migrate a Landing Page Layout and Block to new Page Builder.
+Below is an example how to migrate a landing page Layout and Block to new Page Builder.
 The code is based on the Random block defined in the [Enterprise Beginner tutorial](page_and_form_tutorial.md)

-??? tip "Landing Page code"
+??? tip "Landing page code"

     `app/Resources/views/layouts/sidebar.html.twig`: